 An annual report which Includes information on the number of registered patients and workforce age distribution.

-- The percentage of GP practitioners who are female has increased over the last decade.
-In 2003 female GP practitioners accounted for 31.7 per cent of the total, in 2013 they accounted for 46.6 per cent.
+- The percentage of female GP practitioners has increased over the last decade.
+In 2014 female GP practitioners accounted for nearly half (48.6 per cent) of the GP Practitioner workforce, an increase of 378 (63.3 per cent) since 2004.
+Females accounted for only 32.9 per cent of the total in 2004.